In today’s video, I wanted to show you how to fix your knee pain after squats.

-If you suffer from knee pain when doing your squats, it might mean that you are not ready to go all the way down in squatting.
-Your knees are not ready for it.
-Going too deep when squatting leads to your knee pain so limit how deep you go.
+If you suffer from knee pain when doing your squats, it might mean that you are not ready to go all the way down in your squat.
+Your knees may not be ready for it.
+Going too deep when squatting leads to knee pain, so limit how deep you go.

-I recommend decreasing how deep you are going to squat.
-Start off by doing the 90 degree squat and then back up.
-Go to a point where the thigh is parallel to the floor and then work your way to going deeper and deeper.
+I recommend decreasing how deep you are squatting.
+Start off by doing the 90 degree squat and then raising back up.
+Go to a point where your thigh is parallel to the floor, and then work your way up to going deeper.

 #2 – Putting too much weight on the toes

-The more weight you have on your toes, it kicks in more on the quadriceps muscles.
-The quadriceps muscles are pulling on the patella.
-This puts more stress on the knee joint that leads to knee pain.
+Placing more weight on your toes puts more stress on the quadriceps muscles, which pulls on the patella.
+This puts more stress on the knee joint, leading to knee pain.
 If you put a lot of pressure against the knee joint when squatting, it will irritate things.

-You need to put more weight on your mid-foot or heel area.
+Distribute your weight across your mid-foot or heel area.
 This will kick in more on your hamstrings and glutes which you want to be strong in order to prevent or help overcome knee pain.
 This is also great for preventing or overcoming back pain.

 #3 – Knees pass the toes

 We don’t want the knee to pass the toes.
 This puts a lot of stress on the knee.
-Now it is impossible to prevent the knees from passing the toes but you want to try minimizing it.
+While it is impossible to prevent the knees from passing the toes, you want to try to minimize it.